 Long considered one of the most restrictive countries in the world, political and civil rights in Saudi Arabia are almost nonexistent.
 Women’s rights are particularly restricted, including under the architecture of the “guardianship system,” which constricts women’s ability to travel, marry, drive, work, or receive education and healthcare without approval from a male guardian.
 As Al-Nafjan herself wrote, “I don’t believe gender differences are so strongly felt anywhere in the world as in Saudi Arabia.”
 While these women’s detentions appear directly linked to advocacy around women’s right to drive, they have all also actively fought back against the broader system of repression under which Saudi women exist.
 In a country where women’s voices are all too often silenced, these women used their writing—through their blogs, articles, and social media commentary—as a way to speak out.

-The three women were initially detained without charge at Dhahban Central Prison, along with a number of other women’s rights activists, and are now being held at al-Ha’ir Prison in Riyadh.
+The three women were initially detained without charge at Dhahban Central Prison, along with a number of other women’s rights activists, and were then moved to Al-Ha’ir Prison in Riyadh.
 Since their arrests, they have been kept incommunicado, with barely any contact with or access to family members or counsel.
 Furthermore, their current health situation and the conditions under which they are held are unclear.
 Most disturbingly, there have been reports from their families that some of the women have been subjected to torture in the form of electrocution, electric shock treatment, waterboarding, flogging, sexual harassment, and threats of rape.
 A report of the Detention Review Panel, a Panel of British Parliamentarians reviewing the detention conditions of women activists, found that their treatment ‘constitutes cruel, inhuman and degrading treatment and could meet the threshold for torture under both Saudi Arabian and International law.’
 Loujain Al-Hathloul’s sister alleged that Al-Hathloul has been ‘beaten, waterboarded, given electric shocks, sexually harassed and threatened with rape and murder.’
 These allegations and those made by other human rights organizations, including Amnesty International, were considered to be ‘likely true’ by the Detention Review Panel, but they were dismissed as unfounded by the Saudi Arabian government.

 On March 1, 2019, the Saudi public prosecutor’s office announced that they had concluded their investigation into the defendants and had prepared unspecified indictments against them.
 While the statement did not identify any names nor give a possible date for trial proceedings to start, it alleged that the arrested activists were undertaking “coordinated and organized activities… that aim to undermine the Kingdom’s security, stability, and national unity” and would face charges.
 On March 13, initial hearings were held in a number of the cases, including for Al-Hathloul and Al-Nafjan, in Riyadh.
 The women were not allowed access to a lawyer or to hear the charges prior to the hearings; while family members were permitted to attend, the court was closed to both diplomats and journalists, and the charges were still not specified.